MattiaRag/timemaproject/markdowns/part_3.md

 ## Infer the ancestral state reconstruction

 A [R script](https://github.com/MattiaRag/timemaproject/blob/main/scripts/Rscripts/part_3.R) was used to infer the ASR (Ancestral State Reconstruction) on both reduced and extensive datasets.
-Over previously produced files, two `.tsv` formatted ones need to be prepared, for each of the two datasets of COI sequences, including a column stating the name of the sample, and a second one including the reproductive strategy, coded as "B" for bisexual species and "P" for parthonogenetic ones.
+For each of the two datasets of COI sequences, two `.tsv` files must be prepared.
+Each file should include two columns: the first column should list the sample names, and the second should indicate the reproductive strategy.
+Reproductive strategies should be encoded as "B" for bisexual species and "P" for parthenogenetic species.
 The script accepts as input the following files:
 * [MCC_sampling_reduced.tree](https://github.com/MattiaRag/timemaproject/blob/main/intermediate_files/MCC_sampling_reduced.tree);
 * [MCC_sampling_extended.tree](https://github.com/MattiaRag/timemaproject/blob/main/intermediate_files/MCC_sampling_extended.tree);
 * [1k_random_sampling_reduced.trees](https://github.com/MattiaRag/timemaproject/blob/main/intermediate_files/1k_random_sampling_reduced.trees);